Akiho Yoshizawa: Later AV career, retirement and post-retirement activities

 Yoshizawa continued making AVs and at the end of 2010, she starred in her first 3D adult video, Maxing 3D! for the Maxing studio.
 Adult videos in this format for the 3D televisions produced by Sony and Panasonic had first appeared in June 2010.
 A month later, in January 2011, she appeared in another 3D video, 3D Evolution - New Dimension, this time for S1, which had pioneered the genre.

 When the major Japanese adult video distributor DMM held a poll of its customers in 2012 to choose the 100 all-time best AV actresses to celebrate the 30th anniversary of adult videos in Japan, Yoshizawa finished in third place.
 Yoshizawa's video for Maxing, Masochistic Lascivious Lady Akiho Yoshizawa, won the Best Program Award at the 2013 Adult Broadcasting Awards ceremony held in February 2013.
 On April 16, 2015, she starred in Akiho Yoshizawa × MAXING100 Work Memorial, her 100th original AV with studio Maxing, directed by Aohige Daigo, thus becoming the studio's longest working actress.

-Yoshizawa continued her consistent and prolific output in the 2010s as well and by 2018 she made appearance in over 1000 adult film titles (including compilations).
+Yoshizawa continued her consistent and prolific output in the 2010s as well and by 2018 she made appearances in over 1000 adult film titles (including compilations).
 On October 1, 2018, Yoshizawa announced on her blog that she would retire from the AV scene in March 2019.
 In the same month, S1 released S1 X Idea Pocket.
 2 Actresses Under Exclusive Contract Star Together In This Extravaganza! in which Yoshizawa co-starred with fellow popular AV idol Jessica Kizaki.

 Yoshizawa started her last fan meet-up tour on January 12, 2019, which ended on March 31, 2019, concluding her 16 year long AV career.
 Her last AV with S1, THE FINAL, Akiho Yoshizawa AV Retirement was released on March 7, 2019, a two-disk release featuring 4 hours of content and a retirement documentary on a separate DVD.
 Yoshizawa's final adult film AV Complete Withdrawal ~ FINAL SEX ~ Yoshizawa Akiho by studio Maxing was released on March 16, 2019.
 Her farewell meet-up was held on March 31, 2019.

 Since her retirement from AV, Yoshizawa has been working as a special counselor at the Aria Roppongi Men's Clinic and started her own podcast Akiho 'Acky' Yoshizawa-The Radio (吉沢明歩のあっき～the Radio！), hosted by Apple Podcast.
-In an October 2019 interview, Yoshizawa hinted at becoming a romance novelist and on February 28, 2020, she conformed on Twitter, that she's in the process of writing her first novel, which she intends to publish in the future.
+In an October 2019 interview, Yoshizawa hinted at becoming a romance novelist and on February 28, 2020, she confirmed on Twitter that she is in the process of writing her first novel, which she intends to publish in the future.

-On March 28, 2020 Yoshizawa published her autobiographical novel "16 Years as an AV Actress", which details her career and her personal experiences in the adult film industry.
+On March 28, 2020 Yoshizawa published her autobiographical novel 16 Years as an AV Actress, which details her career and her personal experiences in the adult film industry.
 She also started her own YouTube channel in the same year.